wrightmat/wrightmat.github.io/obsidian/dnd/characters/Tavick Thantorme.md

 #dmpc

-Attitude: Helpful
+Attitude:: Helpful
-Gender: Male
+Gender:: Male
-Occupation: Companion-At-Arms
+Occupation:: Companion-At-Arms
-Race: Human
+Race:: Human

 Trevick Thantorme is a traumatized soldier with the title of Companion-At-Arms.
 He experienced the attack on the Cathedral of the Silver Flame by the Tarnished Templar, and then reluctantly accompanied our party to take her on.